Lighthouse Learning Series: Chemsex 201

 Facilitators:

-Jona Tanguay, MMSc, PA-C, AAHIVS (they/them) is the Leader of Medical Substance Use Disorder Programs at Whitman-Walker Health where they work to evolve and expand medical and harm reduction services provided to people who use drugs.
-They are also the Associate Medical Director of Transgender Health at Amida Care, a non-profit community health plan based in New York City.
-Jona is a Clinical Instructor at Yale School of Medicine, and is the President of GLMA: Health Professionals Advancing LGBTQ+ Equality, the world’s largest and oldest association of LGBTQ+ healthcare professionals.
+Jona Tanguay, MMSc, PA-C, AAHIVS (they/them) [pronunciation yo – NAH TANG – ghee] is Vice President of Medical Services and Gender-Affirming Care at Amida Care, a non-profit community health plan based in New York City serving approximately 10,000 members throughout the five boroughs including nearly 4,000 members of transgender experience.
+Jona practices part-time as a telehealth clinician at Whitman-Walker Health, a Federally-Qualified Health Center in Washington DC where they formerly served as the Leader of Medical Substance Use Disorder Programs.
+They are a Clinical Instructor at Yale School of Medicine, and the President of GLMA: Health Professionals Advancing LGBTQ+ Equality, the world’s largest and oldest association of LGBTQ+ healthcare professionals.
 Jona is a graduate of the Physician Associate Program at Yale School of Medicine, where they sat on the Dean’s Advisory Council for LGBTQI+ affairs.
 As a nationally recognized expert on Chemsex and LGBTQ+ Health, they are a frequent invited speaker at non-profits, conferences, health professional schools, and medical education organizations.
 Jona is the founder of ChemsexHarmReduction.org, an educational resource for providers and people who participate in Chemsex.